When to use Groups

 Inviting new users directly into a group

 If the person you want to add isn’t in your tenant yet, click Invite by email at the bottom of the picker.
-The invitee will receive an invitation email and, on first login, will automatically be added to this group with the role you selected.Projects
+You’ll select their tenant role first (Admin, Analyst, or Viewer), then their group role.
+The invitee will receive an invitation email and, on first login, lands in Orion with both roles applied.Projects

 The Projects tab lists the group’s projects.
 Everyone in the group can access them with permissions matching their group role.